 However, there are drawbacks to having the market being open 24-7.
 It is nice to have the flexibility to trade at any time, but we are also human, which means that we must sleep, eat or relax, and cannot be monitoring our positions all day and all night.
 There will always be times of missed opportunities or jumps in price that will move against established positions when we are not around.
 This is a human limitation, and that is why in forex it is advisable to trade with an Expert Advisor (EA) that trades for us 24-7, or barring that, it is advisable to choose the best time to trade based on one’s own available time and strategy logic.

 This article attempts to go over some of the times to trade, broken up into three parts:

 Best Hours to Trade

 Although there is always liquidity in each session, they are not created equal: there are periods when price action is consistently volatile and periods when it is muted.
 Moreover, currency pairs exhibit varying activity over certain times of the trading day in relation to the demographics of the participants online at the time.
-In the 24-hour fast paced Forex market timing is critical and choosing the best time to trade can add to one’s profit potential.
+In the 24-hour fast-paced Forex market timing is critical and choosing the best time to trade can add to one’s profit potential.

 The best trading hours are the times when volume and volatility levels are highest.
 High trading volume means that more lots of a particular currency pair are being bought and sold and high volatility means that the currency pair is moving fast and trending quickly.
 High volume and strong volatility cause large pip movements during the best trading hours.
-Moreover, the spreads become narrower during high volume trading hours, and narrow spreads means lower transaction costs.
+Moreover, the spreads become narrower during high volume trading hours, and narrow spreads mean lower transaction costs.